Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

-Many correlated insulating states occur in metal-organic frameworks (MOFs), coordination polymers (CPs) and covalent organic frameworks (COFs) \cite{Dinca-review,Deanna-review,COF-review,Thom,Bernard,HenrySummary,HenryHalf,HenryC3}.
-Therefore, these systems are excellent candidates to display unconventional superconductivity when driven out of their insulating phases, e.g., by doping \cite{Merino}, pressure, or control of chemistry \cite{Cu-BHT-theo}.
-This hypothesis received strong support from the recent discovery of superconductivity in copper(II) benzenehexathiolate ({Cu-BHT}) \cite{CuBHT-ACIE}, and from the clear evidence for unconventional superconductivity and strong electronic correlations in this material \cite{TakenakaT2021Scsi}.
+Reticular materials are crystalline frameworks built by linking molecular building blocks with strong (e.g., covalent, dative) bonds; metal-organic frameworks (MOFs), coordination polymers (CPs) and covalent organic frameworks (COFs) provide prominent examples \cite{YaghiSciAdv}.
+Many correlated insulating states occur in reticular materials \cite{Dinca-review,Deanna-review,COF-review,Thom,Bernard,HenrySummary,HenryHalf,HenryC3,Lowe2024}.
+Therefore, it has been argued that these systems may display unconventional superconductivity when driven out of their insulating phases, e.g., by doping \cite{Merino}, pressure, or control of chemistry \cite{Cu-BHT-theo}.
+This hypothesis received strong support from the recent discovery of superconductivity in copper(II) benzenehexathiolate ({Cu-BHT}) \cite{CuBHT-ACIE}, and from the evidence of unconventional superconductivity and strong electronic correlations in this material \cite{TakenakaT2021Scsi}.

-In this Letter, we study the simplest possible model of Cu-BHT: a tight-binding model on a lattice that is to the kagome lattice as the Lieb lattice is to the square lattice (henceforth the kagome-Lieb lattice; \cref{fig:kagomelieb}a).
-At half-filling, the five bands nearest the Fermi energy are flat and three of these flat bands lie at the Fermi energy, \cref{fig:kagomelieb}b.
-We give a simple explanation for these flat bands in terms of the lattice topology.
-We show that, and explain why, they are robust to the largest expected perturbations (orbital energy differences between the metals and ligands and direct metal-metal hopping).
-Even when longer-range hopping is introduced, which induces some curvature, the three bands nearest the Fermi energy remain narrower and more isolated than the nearly flat bands in TBG.

-Understanding flat band systems is of general interest beyond TBG: in a flat band, the kinetic energy of all electrons is equal and the behavior of the system is determined by the electronic interactions.
-In a nutshell, strongly correlated phenomena are amplified by flat bands.
-Thus, flat band systems are playgrounds for exotic phenomena, such as the fractional quantum Hall effect, high temperature superconductivity, and metal-insulator transitions \cite{BalentsLeon2020Sasc,BernevigReview}.
-TBG has an extremely low electron density, but many of the most interesting predictions for flat bands require high electron densities \cite{BernevigCatalogue,BalentsLeon2020Sasc}.
-Additional characterization techniques are available in bulk materials that cannot be used in moire systems.
-Thus, discovering bulk materials with flat bands is an important goal, for which CPs, MOFs, and COFs offer unique advantages.
+Contemporaneously, the discovery of superconductivity and strongly correlated insulating states in twisted bilayer graphene (TBG) revived interest in flat band superconductivity \cite{CaoYuan2018Usim,CaoInsulator}.
+In TBG, a group of isolated `nearly flat bands', with a total bandwidth on the order of $10$\spc meV, and band gaps of the same order on either side \cite{CaoYuan2018Usim,PathakShivesh2021Aatb}, cross the Fermi energy.
+In a flat band, the kinetic energy of all electrons is equal (hence, the density of states is enormous).
+Thus, interactions determine the behavior of the system, amplifying strongly correlated phenomena, such as the fractional quantum Hall effect, high temperature superconductivity, charge density waves, and metal-insulator transitions \cite{BalentsLeon2020Sasc,BernevigReview, TovmasyanMurad2016Etae, HeikkiläTeroT.2016FBaa, HaseI.2023Fbfi}.
+However, TBG has extremely low electron densities, and many of the most interesting predictions for flat bands require high electron densities \cite{BernevigCatalogue,BalentsLeon2020Sasc}.
+Thus, discovering bulk materials with flat bands is an important goal.